victorschlindwein/victorschlindwein/README.md

 ### Hi there I'm Victor, but you call me Vitao. 👋

-- 🔭 I'm working as a Quality Assurance Analyst (QA)
+- 🔭 I work as a QA Engineer at Hiper (Linx SA / StoneCo)
-- 🌱 Studying automated tests
+- 🌱 Studying automated tests with Cypress
-- 😄 Pronouns: He / His
-- ⚡ Fun fact: Basketball fan 🏀
+- ⚡ Fun fact: NBA fan 🏀

   <a href="https://github.com/victorschlindwein">